Business25 March 20267 min read

 AI tools like the Business Plan Generator are excellent for:

-- Getting an initial structure to react to
+• Getting an initial structure to react to

-- Generating market analysis starting points to research further
+• Generating market analysis starting points to research further

-- Identifying risks you hadn't considered
+• Identifying risks you had not considered

-- Writing a first-draft executive summary
+• Writing a first-draft executive summary

 They are not a substitute for your own research and numbers.
-Use AI output as scaffolding - then build on it with real data, specific figures, and your genuine understanding of the market.
+Use AI output as scaffolding, then build on it with real data, specific figures, and your genuine understanding of the market.

 Start with the AI Business Plan Generator, then work through each section with the supporting calculators to build out your financial projections.